alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 One model that would explain this is that algorithmic and training tricks are all about improving the rate of change for an RL agent.
-Early on, everything fails, but with enough tuning, the gradient of improvement starts pointing upwards enough that the agent can actually learn something.
-From there, it's not like the agent forgets how to learn, it's just a question of whether there are things that are hard to learn or not.
+Early on, everything fails because the learning signal is so weak that nothing happens.
+With enough tuning, the gradient of improvement starts pointing upwards enough that the agent can actually learn something.
+From there, it's not like the agent forgets how to learn, it's just a question of whether the things it needs to learn are hard or not.
 This means the gap between blank-slate and pretty-good is actually much larger than the gap between pretty-good and pro-level.
 The first requires finding what makes learning work.
 The second just needs more data and training time.